poseidon/typhoon/docs/addons/ingress.md

 kubectl apply -R -f addons/nginx-ingress/google-cloud
 ```

-For each application, add a DNS record resolving to the load balancer's IPv4 address.
+For each application, add DNS A records resolving to the load balancer's IPv4 address and DNS AAAA records resolving to the load balancer's IPv6 address.

 ```
 app1.example.com -> 11.22.33.44